seansissman/bowling_statistics/README.md

 _________
 MatchID -- HomeTeam (TeamID) -- AwayTeam (TeamID) -- Date

-Season Table (this doesn't seem right, but I think we need to create like a League Season so you can keep track over my seasons and also I think we should consider making it for many different leagues.
+Season Table (this doesn't seem right, but I think we need to create like a League Season so you can keep track over many seasons and also I think we should consider making it for many different leagues.
 That way if we put it out on the web other Bowling leagues can use it.

+Have it so that each league can only see their own stuff.

 ______
 SeasonID -- TeamID